-CRWR261 Writing Lab I (1 credit)
+CRWR261 Grammar and Mechanics I (1 credit)

-This course is for students in Level II creative writing workshops and will focus on reinforcing students' skills in grammar, punctuation, mechanics and usage (Co-requisite: CRWR201 or CRWR211 or CRWR221 or CRWR231)
+This course will focus on reinforcing students' skills in grammar, punctuation, mechanics, and usage.
+(Pre-requisite: ENGL102)

 CRWR290 Internship I (1 to 6 credits)

 This course is a contract internship with the student, the host institution and the IAIA Creative Writing Program.
 The student will have an opportunity to spend concentrated time with professionals in work in publications, public relations, publishing, journalism, theater, or performing arts organizations.
 This internship may be taken after the first year.
 (Prerequisite: Second-year standing)